farkasmate/domed-city/README.md

 ```
 $ bundle exec dome

   Dome wraps the Terraform API and performs useful stuff.

   Usage:
-       dome [command]
+        dome [--sudo] --<command>
-where [commands] are:
+  where <command>s are:
   -p, --plan             Creates a Terraform plan
   -a, --apply            Applies a Terraform plan
+  -i, --init             Run Terraform init
   -s, --state            Synchronises the Terraform state
   -o, --output           Print all Terraform output variables
+  -t, --statecmd=<s+>    Wrapper arround terraform state
+  -r, --refresh          Refresh the state
+  -c, --console          Spawn terraform console
+  -u, --sudo             Assume itv-root instead of the role specified in profile
   -v, --version          Print version and exit
   -h, --help             Show this message
 ```

 Domed is designed to work with a certain directory structure.
 Your account,product,ecosystem and environment are assigned based on your current directory.
 The expected directory structure is terraform/$PRODUCT-$ECOSYSTEM/$ENVIRONMENT

 It also requires certain things in itv.yaml.

 1. Your project (or better product) is defined using the project key in your itv.yaml.
 ```
 project: foo

 ```
 2. Valid environments are defined using the hashmap of ecosystems to environments key in your itv.yaml. eg
 ```
 ecosystems: